splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 <icon class="image-icon">![image](information.png)</icon> **NOTE:**

 - If an invoice is paid in one payment, that payment will be deleted along with the invoice deletion.
-But if an invoice is paid by more than one payment, that invoice cannot be deleted until all related payments are deleted.
+But if an **invoice is paid by more than one payment, that invoice cannot be deleted until all related payments are deleted**.

 ![image](related_payments.png)

-- To check the payments which are related to the paid invoice, choose `All invoices` in customer's finance documents section, find the necessary invoice in the table and in the **Payment** column, next to the invoice item, click on three dots to **Show all** payments.
+- To check the payments which are related to the paid invoice, choose `All invoices` under customer's finance documents tab, find the necessary invoice in the table and in the **Payment** column, next to the invoice item, click on three dots to **Show all** payments.

 ![image](inv_due_amount3.png)